anusha-murali/anusha-murali.github.io/greedy.md

 # Greedy Algorithms

 Dynamic programming could be an overkill for a number of optimization problems.
-For these problems, we can come up simpler, more efficient greedy algorithms.
+For these problems, we can come up with simpler, more efficient greedy algorithms.
 A greedy algorithm always makes the choice that looks best at the moment.
 That is, it makes a locally optimal choice in the hope that this choice will lead to a globally optimal solution.

 Greedy algorithms do not always yield optimal solutions, but for many problems they do.